bsmr/mdt2sql/README.md

 # mdt2sql
-A Golang SQL driver to (ab)use Mardown Tables.
+A Golang SQL driver to (ab)use Markdown Tables.